 Position Paper #13

-An open letter from Bryan Flowers addressed to the Home Secretary, Lord Chancellor, IPSO, Ofcom, the NUJ, and all UK police forces, urging immediate systemic reform to safeguard victims of ongoing online defamation and harassment.
+An open letter by Bryan Flowers directed to the Home Secretary, Lord Chancellor, IPSO, Ofcom, the NUJ, and every UK police force, pressing for urgent structural reform to protect those who fall victim to sustained online defamation and harassment.

 Formal Position Paper